eulerfx/eulerfx.github.com/source/_posts/2013-03-22-distilling-distinctions-in-the-ubiquitous-language-in-domain-driven-design.markdown

 The tendency to conflate meanings of terms is inherent in natural language.
 [Martin Fowler](https://twitter.com/martinfowler) wrote about this and recently retreaded:

 {% blockquote Martin Fowler http://martinfowler.com/bliki/TypeInstanceHomonym.html TypeInstanceHomonym %}
-"'War and Peace' is a wonderful book.
+"War and Peace is a wonderful book.
 "Let me see...pity this book has such a tattered cover"

 In the first sentence 'book' refers to a literary work, one that's been with us for over a hundred years.
 In the second sentence 'book' now refers to a physical object that's probably been around for a lot less.